 An option to transfer (other than in respect of AVCs) must be made at least 12 months before your Normal Pension Age or, if later, within 6 months of leaving.
 If you transfer your LGPS benefits and you have paid Additional Voluntary Contributions (AVCs) arranged through the LGPS (in-house AVCs), you must also transfer your AVC fund.

-You can only transfer benefits from the LGPS if you have not already drawn benefits from the LGPS (either in your current employment or any earlier employment).
-Also, if you hold more than one deferred benefit in the LGPS in England and Wales (either in the same or separate LGPS pension funds), you will be required to transfer all or none of the benefits you hold.
+If you hold more than one deferred benefit in the LGPS in England and Wales (either in the same or separate LGPS pension funds), you will be required to transfer all or none of the benefits you hold.
 It is not possible to transfer one deferred benefit whilst retaining another deferred benefit in the LGPS.